Momentum dependent measures of correlations between mean transverse momentum and harmonic flow in heavy ion collisions: Scaled covariance

-The normalized covariances (\ref{eq:scaledcov}) for the elliptic and triangular flows in Pb+Pb collisions and for centrality range $20$-$30$\% are shown in Fig. \ref{fig:NCov}.
-It is clearly visible that the dependence on the transverse momentum $q$ of the normalized covariance between the mean transverse momentum and the harmonic flow is very sensitive to the size of the region of in the transverse plane, where each participant nucleon deposits the initial energy.
-The effect is particularly strong for the triangular flow, with a steepest dependence for $w=0.3$ in the range of transverse momentum $q<1.5$ GeV making a striking difference from the other two cases.
-It should be also noted that the momentum dependent covariance also follows the order of the $w$-dependence of baseline $\rho_s$.
+The normalized covariances (\ref{eq:scaledcov}) for the elliptic and triangular flows in Pb+Pb collisions and for $20$-$30$\% centrality are shown in Fig. \ref{fig:NCov}.
+It is visible that the dependence on the transverse momentum $q$ of the normalized covariance between the mean transverse momentum and the harmonic flow is very sensitive to $w$, the size of the region of in the transverse plane, where each participant nucleon deposits the initial energy.
+The effect is particularly strong for the triangular flow, with the steepest dependence for $w=0.3$ in the range of transverse momentum $q<1$ GeV making a striking difference from the other two cases.